Skip to main content

 • smoking

-If you're not fasting, avoid these around people who are fasting.
+Even if you're not fasting, avoid these around people who are.
 Seek local advice to avoid offence.

 Getting around during Ramadan